realA10001986/Time-Circuits-Display/README.md

 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.

+Your entered date/time(s) are stored, and shown until replaced by the results of time travels; you can then quickly bring your times back to the displays by typing 998 followed by ENTER.

+When entering dates/times into the *destination time* or *last time departed* displays, the Time-cycling Interval is automatically set to 0.

+Note: Your dates/times will be overwritten in storage after a time travel when **_Make time travels persistent_** is checked.
+Please see [here](#persistent--non-persistent-time-travels) for details.

 #### How to view sensor info